sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnupg2</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utility for secure communication and data storage
+Short desc    : Utility for secure communication and data storage
 URL          : https://www.gnupg.org/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : GnuPG is GNU's tool for secure communication and data storage.
+Descript     : GnuPG is GNU's tool for secure communication and data storage.
 It can
              : be used to encrypt data and to create digital signatures.
 It includes
              : an advanced key management facility and is compliant with the proposed
              : OpenPGP Internet standard as described in RFC2440 and the S/MIME